 You might make cheap or interest-free loans to employees, perhaps for them to purchase a season travel ticket or to buy their own car.
 The good news is that tax is not charged where the value of loans provided to an employee does not exceed £10,000 at any point during the tax year.
 However, if the £10,000 limit is exceeded by just a few pounds, then this exemption does not apply.

 Where loans are taxable, the benefit is calculated as the difference between the amount of interest at HMRC's official rate and the amount of interest actually paid.
-For 2023/24, the official rate is 2.25%.
-This rate of interest is quite low compared to interest rates generally, so a cheap loan is currently quite an attractive benefit option.
+For 2025/26, the official rate is 3.75%.